Sponsored Projects Policies & Procedures

 All proposals, contracts, and sub-contracts must be approved through UTC’s internal approval process.
-This process is now completed electronically using the TERA-PAMS online system.
+This process is completed electronically using the Evisions online system.

-- At least 5 business days before the deadline, the Principal Investigator (PI) must log into TERA-PAMS from any computer and complete a Proposal Questionnaire.
-Instructions on how to complete this questionnaire, including step-by-step video tutorials, may be found on the TERA SUPPORT page of our website.
-The PI will need to attach, at a minimum, a finalized budget and a narrative draft to their TERA-PAMS proposal questionnaire.
+- At least 5 business days before the deadline, the Principal Investigator (PI) must log into Evisions from any computer and complete a Proposal Questionnaire.
+Resource documents on how to complete this questionnaire may be found on the Evisions Help Documents page of our website and through embedded links in the Evisions system.
+The PI will need to attach, at a minimum, a finalized budget, a narrative draft, and an outside interests disclosure form for each proposla team member to their Evisions proposal questionnaire.

 - Once approval is secured from all appropriate administrators, the PI should schedule a meeting with his or her ORSP Staff Liaison to submit the proposal to the funding agency.

-ORSP is happy to answer any questions that you may have regarding the TERA-PAMS system or the internal approval process.
+ORSP is happy to answer any questions that you may have regarding the Evisions system or the internal approval process.
 Do not hesitate to contact us!